-It is not mandatory to comply with the aeroplane's maintenance programme for EDTO while the aeroplane is not operated on EDTO.
+It is not mandatory to comply with the aeroplane's maintenance programme for EDTO while the aeroplane is not operated on EDTO: an operator may elect to include a statement in the maintenance programme that EDTO tasks are not mandatory when the aircraft is operated on non-EDTO flights.
 However, compliance with the aeroplane's maintenance programme for EDTO becomes mandatory as soon as the EDTO operations are resumed.

-The maintenance tasks related to EDTO are typically tasks impacting EDTO significant system(s).
-Tasks or sub-tasks which are not impacting any EDTO significant system(s) should not be considered as EDTO related tasks, including those tasks supporting the overall verification process.
-The operator should select, from the list of EDTO related tasks, those tasks which must be accomplished by EDTO qualified staff.
+The maintenance tasks related to EDTO are typically tasks impacting EDTO Significant System(s).
+Tasks or sub-tasks not impacting any EDTO Significant System(s) should not be considered as EDTO-related tasks, including those tasks supporting the overall verification process.
+The operator should select, from the list of EDTO-related tasks, those tasks which must be accomplished by EDTO qualified staff.

-The selected EDTO related tasks should be identified on the routine work/task cards, parcelled together and identified as an EDTO package.
-It is not mandatory for operators to identify EDTO related tasks in their maintenance programme.
-If the operator chooses to NOT identify the EDTO related tasks, then ALL tasks should be accomplished by EDTO qualified maintenance personnel.
+The selected EDTO-related tasks should be identified on the routine work/task cards, parcelled together and identified as an EDTO package.
+It is not mandatory for operators to identify EDTO-related tasks in their maintenance programme.
+If the operator chooses to NOT identify the EDTO-related tasks, then ALL tasks should be accomplished by EDTO-qualified maintenance personnel.